titzer/wizard-engine/test/whamm/jit/correctness/README.md

 4. Match rule doesn't work if there's a space between the rule and the arguments (e.g. `wasm:opcode:call (arg0)`).
 5. `req-data/static-pred*`: Does not correctly use predicate (no events matched if predicate is present).
 6. `linking/*`: Does not correctly instantiate the linked modules for whamm monitor to import from them (see comments in the files for exceptions).
+7. `multi-memory.wat`: Activating the multi-memory extension doesn't work for the whamm monitor (see comments in file).

 ## Completed tests: ##